 Children who never crawl still manage to navigate their surroundings.
 They simply use alternative methods, such as scooting around on their bottoms.
 As long as your baby is coordinating her arms, legs, and body, there is likely no reason for concern.

 Before your baby learns to crawl, take some time to babyproof your house.
+(Pro tip: Get down on your hands-and-knees to see things from your baby's-eye view.)
 Once she’s mobile, you can sit back and enjoy watching her explore her surroundings.